Fiat 500 review

 The current version is much bigger than the original, but it's clearly a Fiat 500 with its charming curvy lines, up-right stance and cute circular headlamps.
 The 500's dashboard is also painted the same colour as the exterior – a nice carry over from the original.

 Fiat makes plenty of personalisation options available on the 500, so potential buyers can choose everything they want to make their car unique – from the paint colour to a range of stickers and decals.
+From September 2015 onwards, buyers of the facelifted 500 get the chance to give their 500 a 'second skin' – essentially a choice of six factory-fitted patterns that wrap the upper part of the car.

 The Fiat 500 is very simple to drive, but that doesn't mean it's not engaging.
 It's zippy in town and the engine that brings its fun personality to the fore is the two-cylinder turbo 875cc TwinAir unit, rumbling away under the bonnet with a characterful thrum when you rev it.